 - 2:45 p.m.
 Pizza Pi Competition – Princeton Pi

 - 3:14 p.m.
 Pie Throwing Event – Palmer Square Green

 - 4:00 p.m.
 Complimentary Wedding/Vow Renewal & Prom-posal Ceremonies – Princeton Pi

 - 5:00 p.m.
 Cookbook Signing – Lillipies – 301 Harrison Street

 Monday 3.16.20 – 6:00 p.m. – 8:30 p.m. – “IQ” Movie Screening and Open Archive – Princeton Public Library- 65 Witherspoon Street

 Click here for the expanded descriptions and rules for each event!

-Most events are free; however VIP guests pay in advance of the event for increased access for participation provided VIP’s arrive 15 minutes prior to the scheduled event.
-Payment is a one-time upfront payment with no refunds for cancellations for any reason.
+- Most events are free; however, Einstein Look-A-Like and Pi Recitation contestants are encouraged to register in advance to guarantee participation.
+Payment is a one-time upfront payment with no refunds for cancellations for any reason